 Improvements were made to the castle by Jules Hardouin Mansart and André Le Nôtre designed the French gardens and the vast terrace overlooking the Seine before his other wee gardening job at Versailles.

-When Louis XIV and his court permanently moved to Versailles on 20 April 1682, the Sun King 'lent' the Château Vieux to his cousin, James VII of Scotland (II of England) while the Stuarts were in exile from Britain during the Glorious Revolution.
-He stayed here with his family for 13 years until his death in 1701 and is buried in the church across the road from the castle.
+When Louis XIV and his court permanently moved to Versailles on 20 April 1682, the Sun King 'lent' the present Château Vieux to his cousin.
+It was none other than James VII of Scotland (II of England) while the Stuarts were in exile from Britain during the Glorious Revolution.

 Many of the Jacobites stayed in Saint-Germain-en-Laye until the French Revolution and finally left in 1793.
 For a brief summary of the Jacobites, I guess you could watch Outlander!
 Did you know that Saint-Germain is twinned with Ayr in Scotland?

-Thanks to a visit from Queen Victoria to Saint-Germain-en-Laye in 1855, eager to learn more of its British past with the Stuarts, she urged Napoleon III to save the castle from abandon and so it was restored.
-In 1862 Napoleon III created the Museum of Celtic & Gallo Roman Antiquities as part of the castle and the following year it was listed as a historical monument.
-Restoration work was carried out by Eugène Millet, who studied under Viollet-le-Duc (of Notre Dame restoration fame).
+In 1862 Napoleon III created the Museum of Celtic & Gallo Roman Antiquities as part of the castle.
+The following year it was listed as a historical monument.
+Restoration work was carried out by Eugène Millet, who studied under Viollet-le-Duc who restored Notre Dame.

 The Peace Treaty of Saint-Germain-en-Laye was signed at the castle on 10 September 1919, officially ending WWI with Austria.

-The Castle was used as Headquarters by the German Army in France during the German Occupation (1940-1944), as was the Château d'Hennemont, which is now the Lycée International.
 Many German bunkers are reminders throughout Saint-Germain of around 18,000 soldiers occupying the military town.
 Thankfully, and astonishingly, Saint-Germain wasn't bombarded by the allies.
 There are two bunkers right next to the castle in between the hôtel particuliers or mansion houses.

 Today, the castle houses the National Archaeology Museum.
 It includes the world's largest collection of prehistoric art, illustrating the life and inventions of men from their origins to the merovingian period.
 Furniture is replaced by countless exhibition cabinets, showing a fascinating insight into life to the middle ages.